 The sticky texture of Medjool dates makes them excellent for binding ingredients together whether you’re making a granola bar or tart crust.
 Need a kick of natural sweetness in your next smoothie or energy drink?
 Forget the agave nectar and toss a couple of Medjool dates into the mix.

 Medjool dates can also make a delicious appetizer or snack when stuffed with various ingredients like goat cheese.
-Since Medjool dates don’t need to be refrigerated, they make a perfect tasty and healthy addition to a gift basket alongside some nuts, dark chocolate and other dried fruit.
+Since they don’t need to be refrigerated, they make a perfect tasty and healthy addition to a gift basket alongside some nuts, dark chocolate and other dried fruit.

 Last but not least, when Medjool dates are made into a paste, they become an awesome, nutrient-dense sugar substitute.
 Date paste can be used one-to-one in most recipes, unlike stevia, and it adds bulk for baking.